YukiSakuma/get_toonily_notifications/README.md

 You can change how long it must wait before checking again by changing the time.sleep argument.

-Be sure to periodically check the script output from console or from IDE, it might raise the is_ended function that says the manhwa already ended and if the chapter you entered is less than or equal to last chapter of the manhwa it will automatically copy the chapter link using copy method of pyperclip.
+Be sure to periodically check the script output from console or from IDE, it might raise the **EndedManhwa** exception that says the manhwa already ended and if the chapter you entered is less than or equal to last chapter of the manhwa it will automatically copy the chapter link using copy method of **pyperclip**.